Brent Ashabranner: Full-time writing

 In 1980, Ashabranner and his wife returned to America to be near their daughters and devote his full-time work to writing non-fiction books for young readers.
 Most of his more recent work is illustrated by Paul Conklin, whom Ashabranner first met in Nigeria.
 Daughter Jennifer also illustrated several of Ashabranner's books, beginning with Always to Remember (1988) about the Vietnam Veterans Memorial.
 He collaborated with daughter Melissa in Into a Strange Land (1987) and Counting America (1989).
+Ashabranner won the Carter G. Woodson Award "for the most distinguished books appropriate for young readers that depict ethnicity in the United States" three times (1983, 1985, 1986).
 In 1988, Ashabranner and his wife moved to Williamsburg, Virginia.
-While the last book he had published was in 2002, Ashabranner told his doctor he'd be writing as long as he lived.
+While his last book was published in 2002, Ashabranner told his doctor he'd be writing as long as he lived.

 Death and legacy

 Ashabranner died on December 1, 2016, and was survived by his wife and daughters, three grandchildren, and a great-grandchild.

 Author Muriel Miller Branch, who wrote in 2000 about the Gullah people, described Ashabranner as a mentor who first discerned her writing talent.

 Ashabranner's wife, Martha, died at age 98 on May 30, 2020.